 But if you can put up with these minor inconveniences, they are a small price to pay when you look at the advantages of renting before you buy again.

-9. The landlord could serve notice on you before you find a place to buy
+9. The landlord could serve notice before you find a place to buy

 As the rented house isn’t your property it’s quite possible the landlord could serve notice on you to move out.